lestherll/csc1035-p2/README.md

 ### [Util](src/main/java/csc1035/project2/util)
 These are the classes that contain the helper methods that can be used throughout the project.
-The most import Helper Class is the HibernateUtil.
+The most important Helper class is the HibernateUtil.
 This allows the program to create SessionFactory objects and in turn create sessions and begin transactions.
 These are crucial because it is what enables us to communicate with the database, schema, and tables.